Things to See and Do in Adare

 Curraghchase caravan park is located around 20 minutes from the village.
 The caravan park caters for tents, and motorhomes and is located in a 774-acre forest park that is perfect for families and has some lovely walking trails to enjoy.
 The two sites are perfect places to stop off and enjoy the local area.

 Doing a walking tour can be a great way to take in the surroundings and learn about the local areas, history and old tales.
 James Cavanagh of Adare Walking Tours can take you around and show you the sites and tell you some ancient tales about the local area.
 The tours can be booked in the Heritage Centre.

 The Heritage Centre

 The Heritage Centre is located in the centre of the village on the left-hand side if you driving into the village from the Limerick side.
 The centre has a wide range of services including plenty of parking at the rear of the centre.

 There is a number of shops in the Heritage Centre and an information point and tourism information.
-There is a cafe and ice cream on offer and family crest services from Curran’s Heraldry.
-All tours are booked through the tourist information desk, for walking tours and castle tours to the Desmond castle.
-A really nice historical exhibition is free to visit and it shows the history of Adare and has some nice storyboards and imagery.
+There is a cafe in the Heritage Centre and some tasty ice cream on offer and family crest services from Curran’s Heraldry.
+All tours are booked through the tourist information desk, for some walking tours and bus operated castle tours to the Desmond castle.
+A really nice historical exhibition is FREE to visit and it shows the history of Adare and has some nice storyboards and imagery.

 Go for a stroll in Adare Village Park

-The park is the centre of the village is a great spot to chill out or maybe have a picnic.
+The park is in the centre of the village, it is a great spot to chill out or maybe have a picnic.
 It’s the perfect area to relax with a book or just sit down take in the surrounding.

 The village has some nice areas to walk around.
-The park has a thatched featured area in the centre of the park, this is a nice place for some photos.
+This cute little park has a thatched featured area in the centre of the park, this is a nice place for some photos.
 The park is well maintained and full of beautiful plants, trees and shrubs.
 The park is used regularly for wedding photographs.